Security Policies

 Reliable Backups Critical

 Business data is now primarily electronic.
-Much of the old paper tracking has been replaced with PDFs, e-Transfers, PayPal, online shopping carts, accounting programs, etc. The few remaining paper documents would unlikely suffice to recreate your business if all your electronic documents were wiped out.
+Much of the old paper tracking has been replaced with PDFs, e-Transfers, PayPal, online shopping carts, accounting programs, etc. The few remaining paper documents would likely be unable to recreate your business if all your electronic documents were wiped out.

 You'd need to be able to get up and running in as short a time as possible.
 Delays could damage your credibility and reputation.
 Complete and accurate backups are critical.